klebster2/vim-wiktionary/README.md

 # TODO:

-Customize user language
-Customize parsing options e.g. definitions, pronunciations, etymology.
+* Make the options more fine grained in terms of definitions, pronunciations, and etymology.
+** Make output kinder (there are some fields that are absolutely massive)
+* Add custom vim keymap examples.
+* Consider passing Args directly to the Wiktionary function.
-Make output kinder (there are some fields that are absolutely massive) Add color to words of interest / color code keys using simple YAML parser
+* Consider adding color to words of interest / color code keys using simple YAML parser / syntax highlighter.